techwiz42/convo/README.md

 2. Log in with any username - password not required (authentication is currently simplified)
 3. Start chatting with the swarm of agents

 Each session will be assigned a random agent personality.
-The agent will be changed randomly during the department.
+The agent will be changed randomly during the conversation.

 ## Testing
 A comprehensive test suite exists.
 To run tests: